 But open access uptake also differs among OECD countries.
 In the United States, for example, hybrid open access, including transformative agreements, plays a lesser role than in some European countries.
 Between 2017 and 2021, hybrid open access contributed the least to openly available federally funded research articles (Schares, 2023).
 While some university consortia, such as the California Digital Library, have signed transformative agreements, others have attempted to depart from big deals and unbundle large journal portfolios to address cost increases (Brainard, 2021; Schares, 2022).
 Despite the relatively low penetration of transformative agreements in China and the United States compared to Europe, 22\% of open access in hybrid journals in 2022 originates from these two countries, indicating the availability of funding sources for publication fees.

 This large-scale study provides the first empirical evidence of the influence of transformative agreements on the transition of hybrid journals to full open access.
-However, several limitations needs to be acknowledged.
-From a data perspective, estimations of open access through transformative agreements were established by linking first author affiliations with publicly available agreement data from cOAlition S, and not through invoicing data, which is usually not shared.
-Moreover, this study is unable to account for the various types of transformative agreements, particularly with regard to article types and caps that limit the number of open access articles covered.
-Furthermore, assessing the quality of the OpenAlex and Crossref data used, particularly in terms of affiliations and article types, by combining them with established bibliometric databases such as Scopus and Web of Science was beyond the scope of this analysis (Visser et al., 2021).
+However, several limitations need to be acknowledged.
+From a data perspective, estimations of open access through transformative agreements were established by linking author affiliations with publicly available agreement data from cOAlition S, and not through invoicing data, which is usually not shared.
+Because data on corresponding authors, who are typically responsible for facilitating open access publication, were not fully supported by OpenAlex at the time of this study, first author affiliations were used instead.
+This study is also unable to account for the various types of transformative agreements due to a lack of data, especially regarding article types and caps that limit the number of open access articles covered.
+Furthermore, assessing the quality of the OpenAlex and Crossref data used, particularly in terms of affiliations, corresponding authorship, and article types, by combining them with established bibliometric databases such as Scopus and Web of Science was beyond the scope of this analysis (Chinchilla-Rodríguez et al., 2024; Visser et al., 2021).